Skip to content

 php artisan dto:typescript

-Generates TypeScript interfaces from your DTOs.
+Generates TypeScript interfaces from your Dtos.

 See also: Artisan Commands - Complete guide to all available Artisan commands